Torah database: Mishnah

 The Mishnah is included as a keyed-in digital Hebrew text with vowels in all of the general software packages above.
 The vowels in the "Halamish" package seem to be based upon the Albeck edition of the Mishnah (see Mishnah).

 Siddur and liturgy

 Siddur: Digital siddurim with vowels (according to various customs) are included in DBS (Ashkenaz, Sefard, Sefaradi/Edot Mizrah), Judaic Bookshelf (Ashkenaz, Sefard), and Ariel (Ashkenaz, Sefard, Sefaradi/Edot Mizrah).
 The latest version of DBS (version 10) also includes mahzorim, selihot, and the Passover haggadah.

+Al Hatorah includes a siddur and a haggadah with many commentaries, but it is less useful as a siddur to use for prayers.

 Popular ethical works (musar)

 Popular ethical works are normally vowelized in published editions.
 DBS's collection of such works includes vowels in the electronic editions.

 Popular halakhic works

 Some of these are also vowelized in DBS.

 Page-Image software packages

 Otzar HaHochma

 This project is based on page-images of 128,200 scanned Jewish books.
 It is possible to add additional libraries (Mosad Harav Kook, Machon Yerushalayim Publications, Ahavat Shalom Publishers, and Kehot Publication Society).
 Additionally, the user can find books by topic.
 The system has features which turns it to a learning tool.